 I purchased a coach ticket to Singapore from Charlotte, NC to attend the 2017 Singapore Latin Dance Festival.
 As an Executive Platinum (EXP) in American Airlines’ (AA) frequent flyer program, I requested an upgrade to business class to HKG using a Systemwide upgrade (SWU).
 The SWU had not cleared when I left Charlotte.

 Arriving at DFW, I rechecked the upgrade list and was #9.
 No surprise as I had tried using SWUs on this route three other times and was batting .000.
 I was content with seat 19D, an aisle seat in Main Cabin Extra (MCE).
 MCE on an American 777-300 is a private, four-row cabin with a 3-3-3 seating.
+The seats are 18 inches wide and have 34 inches of pitch.
 I consider it Premium Economy lite.

 Centurion Lounge buffet